Serenade for Tenor, Horn and Strings

 The Serenade for Tenor, Horn and Strings, Op.
 31, is a song cycle written in 1943 by Benjamin Britten for tenor, solo horn and a string orchestra.
 Composed during the Second World War at the request of the horn player Dennis Brain, it is a setting of a selection of six poems by English poets on the subject of night, including both its calm and its sinister aspects.
 The poets Britten chose to set for the Serenade range from an anonymous 15th-century writer to poets from the 17th, 18th and 19th centuries.

-Britten's partner – the tenor Peter Pears – and Brain were the soloists at the first performance.
+Britten's domestic partner – the tenor Peter Pears – and Brain were the soloists at the first performance.
 They later recorded the work, which has received subsequent recordings by tenors, horn players, orchestras and conductors from Britain, continental Europe, America and Australia.